rikutiira/reswap/README.md

 ### Reswap is still in early development, 0.1.x is not a stable release yet!

-**Reswap is a fully reactive state container built on the current [observable proposal](https://github.com/tc39/proposal-observable).** It is inspired by Clojure's take on mutable state, atoms, and Reagent's (ClojureScript's React Wrapper) reactive atoms.
+**Reswap is a fully reactive state container built on the current [observable proposal](https://github.com/tc39/proposal-observable)**, enabling powerful asynchronous patterns out of the box.
+It is inspired by Clojure's take on mutable state, atoms, and Reagent's (ClojureScript's React Wrapper) reactive atoms.

 Current popular JavaScript state containers have comparably a lot of boilerplate or depend on reacting to mutable state.
-Reswap follows the predictable state model made popular by Redux but aims to simplify it by reducing boilerplate and decreasing the amount of concepts to learn.
-Another major difference is that Reswap is built on observables, enabling powerful asynchronous patterns out of the box without having to learn any library code tailored for Reswap.

-Being fully reactive, it's inspired by other reactive state containers but with two important points.
-One, as mentioned, it's built on observable spec and supports existing Observable/FRP libraries out of the box.
-Two, it is **not** built on need to mutate objects, as mutation introduces complexity, is error-prone and is especially troublesome in asynchronous and concurrent programs.
+Reswap follows the state model made popular by Redux but aims to simplify it by reducing boilerplate and decreasing the amount of concepts to learn.
+As it follows the predictable model of declaring how state is allowed to be changed, it is **not** built on need to mutate objects, as mutation introduces complexity, is error-prone and is especially troublesome in asynchronous and concurrent programs.
 You cannot control who mutates what, and you cannot track where and when it happens.
-Immutable values are easier to reason about and scale better.

 ```js
 import { store, reducer } from 'reswap'